Why more hair salons now offer hijab-friendly services so women can 'feel normal'

 'You feel like you're just a normal person walking into a salon - you feel accepted'

-Aya Ahmet and her mother Jenan have both heard a fair share of bizarre and often laughable speculations about their hijab — a head covering worn by many practising Muslim women.
+Aya Ahmet and her mother Jenan have both heard a fair share of bizarre and often laughable speculations about their hijab — a head covering worn by many practicing Muslim women.

 "Do you shower in it?"